oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 PETSc, pronounced PET-see (the S is silent), is a suite of data structures and routines for the scalable (parallel) solution of scientific applications modeled by partial differential equations.

-**URL**
+**More Information**

 https://www.mcs.anl.gov/petsc

 **Available Versions**::

+    3.15.0-foss-2020b
+    3.15.1-foss-2021a
     3.12.4-intel-2020a-Python-3.8.2
-    3.15.1-foss-2021a
-    3.15.0-foss-2020b
+    3.14.4-foss-2020b
     3.12.4-foss-2019b-Python-3.7.4
-    3.14.4-foss-2020b
     3.12.4-foss-2020a-Python-3.8.2